ietf-wg-jose/json-web-proof/draft-ietf-jose-json-proof-token.md

 ## Selective Disclosure

-While JWPs provide the underling structure for easily supporting selective disclosure, JPTs and CPTs must go a step further to ensure that holders can effectively provide choice and consent on exactly what is being disclosed.
+While JWPs provide the underlying structure for easily supporting selective disclosure, JPTs and CPTs must go a step further to ensure that holders can effectively provide choice and consent on exactly what is being disclosed.
 Software using JWPs or CPTs MUST know the mappings